-5.4.10 GNSS validity duration reporting
+5.4.10 GNSS Validity Duration Reporting

-For an NB-IoT UE, a BL UE or a UE in enhanced coverage in a non-terrestrial network, an indication may be sent by upper layers to report the remaining GNSS measurement validity duration.
+For an NB-IoT UE, a BL UE or a UE in enhanced coverage in a non-terrestrial network, an indication may be sent by upper layers to report the remaining GNSS validity duration.

-If the MAC entity receives an indication from upper layers to report the remaining GNSS measurement validity duration:
+If the MAC entity receives an indication from upper layers to report the remaining GNSS validity duration:

 - stop the timeAlignmentTimer associated with the pTAG, if running.